msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 tldr: 意外に難しかった、 fucking hard.

 I felt inspired after watching some polyglot videos about some slightly overweight irish fellow learning japanese in just 3 months!
 And reading about this so called 69-31 errr, 80-20 rule.
 A lot of these so called polyglot gurus and internet senseis said you could do it in about 6 months - 1 year IF you worked HARD.
-So I said "God damn it, I'm a pretty resourceful guy and I live in Japan, if anyone can do it in 6 months to a year I can right?"
+So I said "God damn it, I'm a pretty resourceful guy and I live in Japan, if anyone can do it in 6 months to a year I can right? ...
+Right?"

 ## Stage 1 - Got Apps bro? and Pimsleur (0-3 months)